redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Preparing to search

-CRUD down, let's do some searching.
+CRUD completed, let's do some searching.
 In order to search, we need data to search over.
 Remember that `persons` folder with all the JSON documents and the `load-data.sh` shell script?
 Its time has arrived.
 Go into that folder and run the script:

     cd persons
     ./load-data.sh

-You should get a rather verbose response containing the files you loaded and their JSON content.
+You should get a rather verbose response containing the JSON response from the API and the names of the files you loaded.
 Like this:

 ```
 {"entityId":"01FY9Z4RRPKF4K9H78JQ3K3CP3","firstName":"Chris","lastName":"Stapleton","age":43,"verified":true,"location":{"longitude":-84.495,"latitude":38.03},"locationUpdated":"2022-01-01T12:00:00.000Z","skills":["singing","football","coal mining"],"personalStatement":"There are days that I can walk around like I'm alright.
 And I pretend to wear a smile on my face.
 And I could keep the pain from comin' out of my eyes.
 But sometimes, sometimes, sometimes I cry."} <- chris-stapleton.json